mseri/blog/content/posts/56-panel-on-the-future-of-higher-education.md

 date: 2023-03-27T13:28:03+02:00
 tags: ["education", "mathematics"]
 categories: ["Blog"]
-draft: true
 ---

 Recently I was invited to participate to a panel discussion as part of a [symposium on the future of higher education](https://www.rug.nl/fse/education/the-future-of-higher-education-launch-symposium-of-the-centre-for-learning-and-teaching#panel) hosted by our faculty for the launch of the Centre for Learning and Teaching.

-I joined other four incredible panelists and we have been given in advance five quite broad (and though) questions on some imporant aspects of (high) education.
+I joined other four incredible panelists and we have been given in advance five quite broad (and though) questions on some important aspects of (high) education.
 I want report here my contribution, with some extra commentary at the end.

 > Given the abundance of misinformation and its central role in advancing dangerous political movements, how can we, as educators, prepare students to be not only discerning but also empathetic and just intellectual agents?
 How can we promote intellectual humility and openness rather than scientific elitism through our courses and study programs?